-- 4. Expenses related to computer assisted legal research, (LEXIS, WESTLAW), must be accompanied by receipts that show the method of billing and the total time spent using the computerized system.
+4. Expenses related to computer assisted legal research, (LEXIS, WESTLAW), must be accompanied by receipts that show the method of billing and the total time spent using the computerized system.
 A statement of the issues researched and an estimate of the amount of time necessary to do the research manually must also be included.
-Applicable charges should be highlighted. - 5.
-Postage expenses for overnight delivery, express mail, or courier services require a detailed receipt.
+Applicable charges should be highlighted.

+5. Postage expenses for overnight delivery, express mail, or courier services require a detailed receipt.

-Certification of Attorney/Payee: (Box 19)
+Certification of Attorney/Payee: (Box 18)

 Indicate the dates between which services were performed by appointed counsel and check either Final or Interim payment.
-Also, please be sure to answer all applicable questions including the question beginning "Has the person represented...".
+Counsel should be especially careful in indicating the dates covered by the voucher so that dates on successive interim vouchers do not overlap.
+Also, please be sure to answer all applicable questions including the question beginning "Has the person represented...."
 Finally, sign and date the voucher.

-Boxes 23 through 34 should be left blank as they are for the Court's use.
+Boxes 22 through 27a should be left blank as they are for the Court's use.
 Any questions you might have about the preparation of the voucher or its attachments should be directed to Diane Hogenmiller or Robin Weinberger of the Clerk's office at (314) 244-2400.